Looking to learn more about steel pipes and their various types, applications, and weight calculations? Look no further than this comprehensive guide!

-Steel pipes can be classified into different categories based on their section shape, material, purpose, and production process.
+Steel pipes can be classified based on several criteria, including section shape, material, purpose, and production process.
+Below is a detailed breakdown of these classifications:

-According to the standards GB/T 21835-2008 and GB/T 17395-2008 for dimensions and weight per unit length of welded steel pipes, the theoretical weight calculation method for circular steel pipes, such as welded pipes and seamless pipes, is the same.
+According to the standards GB/T 21835-2008 and GB/T 17395-2008, the theoretical weight calculation method for circular steel pipes, including both welded and seamless pipes, is consistent.

 Related Tool: Steel Weight Calculator